 Dr. Andrea A. Zevenbergen

 Most of my research falls into the broad area of parent-child interactions.
 For example, I study parental educational interactions with preschoolers and effective parental discipline behaviors.
-I am currently working on parent-preschooler reading project with families in Chautauqua County.
 I enjoy collaborating with students on research; together, we plan studies, collect and analyze data, and prepare presentations based on the research findings.

 My teaching interests include courses in child psychopathology, theories of psychotherapy, and counseling.
 I also frequently serve as the department Internship Coordinator.
 Students may participate in a wide variety of internships, including school counseling, clinical psychology, human resources, counseling with incarcerated individuals, domestic violence, health and wellness, and school psychology.